Choral Resources in a Time of Social Distancing

 - Maine: The Creative Portland Artist Relief Fund hopes to offer $500 stipends to help artists make ends meet, with the application process opening on March 30.

-- Massachusetts: Grant program suspended, may resume later in April: The Boston Singers' Relief Fund offers grants to New England-based singers who are in need, including a special emergency relief fund to compensate singers for income lost due to the pandemic.
+- Massachusetts: Grant program has resumed!
+The Boston Singers' Relief Fund offers grants to New England-based singers who are in need, including a special emergency relief fund to compensate singers for income lost due to the pandemic.

 - Massachusetts: The Boston Artist Relief Fund will award grants of $500 and $1000 to individual artists who live in Boston whose creative practices and incomes are being adversely impacted by Coronavirus 2019 (COVID-19).

-- Massachusetts: The Boston Music Maker Relief Fund was established by The Record Co. to provide financial relief to Boston area music makers experiencing lost income as the result of performance cancellations related to COVID-19.
+- Massachusetts: Applications closed as of May 1; donations still accepted to fund remaining applicants.
+The Boston Music Maker Relief Fund was established by The Record Co. to provide financial relief to Boston area music makers experiencing lost income as the result of performance cancellations related to COVID-19.
 Small grants of up to $200 will be paid rapidly on a first come, first served basis to affected artists and groups.